Pearson plc: Holding companies, banking and financial services 1907–1999

-In 1976 Pearson acquired a stake in Embankment Trust Ltd.

-By 1990 Pearson's stake in Lazard Brothers was reduced to 50% following Lazard's internationalization to Paris and New York, and Pearson acquired 10% stakes in the two overseas branches.

-In 1999, due to the company's refocus on education, publishing, and media, Pearson sold its Lazard holdings for £410 million.
+In 1976 Pearson acquired a stake in Embankment Trust Ltd. By 1990 Pearson's stake in Lazard Brothers had been reduced to 50% following Lazard's internationalisation to Paris and New York, and Pearson acquired 10% stakes in the two overseas branches.
+In 1999, as Pearson refocused on education, publishing and media, it sold its Lazard holdings for £410 million.